DayuanTan/multicast-programming-multicast-ordering/README.md

 # Multicast Programming and Multicast Ordering Implementation

-Firstly I implemented the multicast cpp implementation in distributed systems.
+Firstly I implemented the multicast socket programming cpp implementation in distributed systems.
 Code are in [p2_multicast_programming](p2_multicast_programming) dir, and [p2.1_multicast_programming_2threads](p2.1_multicast_programming_2threads) dir.
 The latter one uses one process with 2 threads.
 One for sending messages while another one for continuously receiving messages from multicast group.

 Secondly, based on that, I implemented multicast ordering for DS, including [FIFO ordering](p3.1_multicast_fifo_ordering) and [causal ordering](p3.2_multicast_causal_ordering).